ma-ji/amgps/_pages/about.md

 - For students with minimal or no statistical training, approximately 9 hours of work is expected each week: (a) 3 hours in class, (b) 1 hour in a lab or self-guided session on Excel/Python/R, (c) 3 hours outside of class for assignments (including final tests and "customized learning"), and (d) 2 hours of preparation for upcoming sessions (including readings and "paper practice").

-- For students with advanced knowledge of statistics, approximately 7 hours of work is expected each week: (a) 3 hours in class, (b) 3 hours outside of class for assignments (mostly on "customized learning" and a qualitative group project), and (c) 1 hour of preparation for upcoming sessions (including readings and "paper practice").
+- For students with advanced knowledge of statistics, approximately 7 hours of work is expected each week: (a) 3 hours in class, (b) 3 hours outside of class for assignments (mostly on "customized learning"), and (c) 1 hour of preparation for upcoming sessions (including readings and "paper practice").

 ---
 ### Reading materials